opensauceryafrica/bifrost/readme.md

 - [Contributors](#contributors)

 # Problem Statement
-Many projects need to store files in the cloud, and different projects might use different cloud storage providers.
+Many projects need to store files in the cloud and different projects might use different cloud storage providers or, sometimes, multiple cloud providers all at once.
 Using different SDKs with different implementations for each provider can be tedious and time-consuming.
 Bifrost aims to simplify the process of working with multiple cloud storage providers by providing a consistent API for all of them.

-To better understand how Bifrost solves this problem, let's take a look at two separate code samples for GCS and Pinata using conventional means and how Bifrost eases the steps.
+To gain a better understanding of how Bifrost addresses this issue, let's take a ride with Thor and compare two different code samples for working with Google Cloud Storage and Pinata Cloud in a single project: one using a conventional approach and the other using Bifrost.

-## Google Cloud Storage(GCS)
+## Google Cloud Storage using GCS SDK
 Without Bifrost, the process of uploading a file to GCS using the Google Cloud Storage client library for Go would typically involve the following steps:

  ``` go
 package main